 10 Things You Can Do To Make Disaster Recovery Go More Smoothly

-Take photographs of property before a natural disaster occurs
+Take photographs of property before a disaster occurs

 Photographs will be important to prove the extent of your damages later.
-Take new photos every year, or after any development to the property.
+Take new photos every year, or after any alterations to the property.

 Back up business-critical information

 Make sure your business-critical client records and communications systems are backed up off site so you can immediately retrieve key client information, financial documents, and sales histories.
 Having this information immediately available can make or break your public relations and disaster recovery efforts.

 Put a claim management team together before a disaster strikes and assign a lead spokesperson.
 Only an individual who is knowledgeable in the area of insurance should handle interactions with your carrier.
 This is essential, since the smallest comment can make a big difference in how much money you recover.

 Protect your property from further damage

 It's your responsibility to perform emergency work such as putting up tarps, removing wet drywall and carpeting to prevent mold, and boarding up openings and installing fencing, where necessary, to protect your belongings and keep others from getting hurt.

 Beware of contractors asking you to sign a contract for non-emergency services

 Ideally, you should not hire a contractor to rebuild your business until you have agreed on a repair/replacement scope of damage and an estimate of pricing with your insurance company.
 Then you will know how much you have to spend on reconstruction.